int-brain-lab/IBL-pipeline/README.md

     ```

 5. Move into the cloned directory in a terminal, then run `docker-compose up -d`.

 6. Go to http://localhost:8888/tree in your favorite browser to open Jupyter Notebook.

 7. Open "Datajoint pipeline query tutorial.ipynb".

 8. Run through the notebook and feel free to experiment.

+9. If the user would like to enter the docker and run scripts through the terminal, first get the docker container ID with `docker ps`, then run:

+    ```bash
+    docker exec -it CONTAINER_ID /bin/bash
+    ```

+    Now the user should be inside the docker and is able to run scripts as needed.

 # Instructions to ingest Alyx data into local database